tobiasrausch/nRex/README.md

 # nRex

-nRex is a germline & somatic single-nucleotide variant calling pipeline for whole-genome human genomics sequencing data (>=30x).
+nRex is a set of script to call germline and somatic single-nucleotide variants, short indels and structural variants.
+The workflow is primarily for human whole-genome sequencing data (>=30x) using short or long-reads.

 ## Installing nRex